filecoin-project/filecoin-solidity/README.md

 #### NPM Package

-A better approach to import these libs is using the NPM package created for this [:link:](https://www.npmjs.com/package/@filecoin-project/filecoin-solidity).
-Run on your project in order to add this package.
+Better approach to import these libs is using the [NPM package](https://www.npmjs.com/package/@filecoin-project/filecoin-solidity) created for this .

 ```
 $ npm install @filecoin-project/filecoin-solidity